oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 ### Create the storage bucket

-You can let the S3 integration just create the storage bucket, but the scenario we are looking at here is for the long term retention of the log data for occasional access, in that case you want the cheapest possible storage, and for that you need the archive storage tier for the storage bucket, that needs to be set when the Oracle Object Storage Service bucket is created.

-Here  we're using the archive tier, but if you were writing the data to storage on a temporary basis (maybe you do a daily batch upload into the Oracle Log Analytics) then there is no point in using the archive tier as you'd be wiping them every day once they were uploaded, so you would use the standard tier.
+You can let the S3 integration just create the storage bucket, but the scenario we are looking at here is for the long term retention of the log data for occasional access, in that case you want the cheapest possible storage, and for that you need the archive storage tier for the storage bucket.
+This is not the default tier so it needs to be set when the Oracle Object Storage Service bucket is created.e delay to retrieve the data and as you'd be wiping them every day once they were uploaded you would use the standard tier.

 <details><summary><b>What's the difference between Standard and Archive tiers?</b></summary>
 <p>